 Director, Tom Brasberger, lends a robust portfolio of financial, project management, strategy and operations expertise.

-Currently, Tom serves as a manager of strategy for the global Construction Services division of AECOM, one of Fortune Magazine’s “World’s Most Admired Companies.”
+Currently, Tom serves as Director of Strategy for the global Construction Services division of AECOM, one of Fortune Magazine’s “World’s Most Admired Companies.”
 The multinational engineering firm delivers design, consulting, construction and management services to a diverse range of clients.

 Prior to AECOM, Tom served as Chief of Staff at Vantage Apparel, an industry leader in promotional products.
 In his role, he touched all aspects of the business, including supply chain management, manufacturing process flows, pricing methodologies and financial analysis.
 Tom also spent several years as an Associate at Deutsche Bank in the Commercial Real Estate Finance Group, and was responsible for evaluating credit risk, analyzing asset performance and overseeing customer relations.